ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 **Will the course be in-person or remote?
 Is attendance required?**

 The content of the course is delivered in-person.
+You can revisit lectures and discussions remotely on UCSD Podcast _after_ they are delivered in person.
 Attendance is not required, but is highly recommended (check [Engagement](#engagement)).
 Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

+**Can I take an exam remotely?**
+No. All exams, including quizzes and the final exam, will be in person.

 **Can I take an exam early/late?**
-**TODO**
-depending on your situation; we can accommodate requests with medical/religious reasons or due to family emergencies, but not personal travel, birthday parties, etc.

-All of the exams, including the final exam will be in-person exams.
+- For quizzes, we will not offer accommodations as one may retake them during the final exam (see [Exams](#exams)).
+Quizzes will be released to all students after grades are released for practice purposes.
+- For the final exam, we will provide accommodations following the [university policy](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/) for unforseeable circumstances including serious illness and family emergencies.
+Please contact the instructor when requesting accommodations.

+# Acknowledgements

+“This public acknowledgment serves to honor and respect Indigenous peoples and their land on which our campus resides.
+UC San Diego was built upon the territory of the Kumeyaay Nation.
+From time immemorial, the Kumeyaay people have been a part of this land.
+Today, the Kumeyaay people continue to maintain their political sovereignty and cultural traditions as vital members of the San Diego community.”

+The course syllabus was partially adapted from Greg Miranda’s CSE 12 (Fall 2023), Gerald Soosairaj's CSE 29 (Spring 2024), and Lisa Huang’s CSE 193 (Fall 2023).